droglenc/NCMTH107/resources/Syllabus-Current.md

 * Please **do not use your own computer** during class unless you clear it with me at the beginning of the semester.
 * Please turn off and store out-of-sight cell phones and other electronic devices.
 * Please **do not listen to music** (or otherwise wear ear buds) during class.
-* Please do not engage in side discussions while I or others are speaking to the entire class.
+* Please do not have side discussions while I or others are speaking to the entire class.
-*	Please do not sleep in class -- this behavior is rude and distracting to others (especially the professor).
+*	Please do not sleep in class -- this is rude and distracting to others.
 * Please do not use disrespectful language when addressing others.

 Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
 Please make sure that you are familiar with its content.